stijn-dejongh/lovecraft_public_domain/manuscript/very_old_folk.md

-% "The Very Old Folk"
+# The Very Old Folk
-% H. P. Lovecraft

-    <font
-size=-1>Thursday [November 3, 1927]
+**Thursday November 3, 1927**

 Dear Melmoth:-

 . . .
 So you are busy delving into the shady past of that insufferable young Asiatic Varius Avitus Bassianus?
 Ugh!
 There are few persons I loathe more than that cursed little Syrian rat!

 I have myself been carried back to Roman times by my recent perusal of James Rhoades' &AElig;neid, a translation never before read by me, and more faithful to P.
 Maro than any other versified version I have ever seen--including that of my late uncle Dr.
 Clark, which did not attain publication.
 This Virgilian diversion, together with the spectral thoughts incident to All Hallows' Eve with its Witch-Sabbaths on the hills, produced in me